Ike Gyokuran: Career and impact

 Gyokuran painted folding screens and sliding doors, handheld scrolls, hanging scrolls, and fan paintings.
 "It was exceptionally rare for women in 18th century Japan to be painters," according to Anne d’Harnoncourt, director of the Philadelphia Museum of Art.
 Gyokuran and her husband Taiga dedicated themselves to making art, living on little money, and sometimes collaborating on art pieces.
 She lived with Taiga in a small studio next to the Gion shrine in Kyoto.
 Gyokuran created folding screens, handheld scrolls, hanging scrolls, and fan paintings.
 She also often painted small scenes, on which she inscribed her poems in calligraphy.

 In 1910, her verses were printed alongside a woodblock print of the Matsuya teahouse at the Gion Shrine in the Gion sanjo kashū (Poem Collection of the Three Women of Gion).

 To this day, during Kyoto's yearly Jidai Matsuri (Festival of the Ages), young women dress up as prominent female figures of Kyoto history, including Gyokuran.

-Work by Gyokuran was included in a pair of linked exhibitions held in Tokyo in 2015, titled "Splendid Japanese Women Artists in the Edo Period" at the Kosetsu Memorial Museum in Tokyo and “Uemura Shoen and Splendid Japanese Women Artists” at the Yamatane Museum of Art.
+Work by Gyokuran was included in a pair of linked exhibitions held in Tokyo in 2015, titled "Splendid Japanese Women Artists in the Edo Period" at the Kōsetsu Museum of Art in Tokyo and “Uemura Shoen and Splendid Japanese Women Artists” at the Yamatane Museum.